awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 s3://bucket01/folder1/table2/partition5/file.txt
 ```

-If the schemas for table1 and table2 are similar, and a single data store is defined in the crawler with **Include path** `s3://bucket01/folder1/`, the crawler creates a single table with two partition columns\.
-One partition column contains table1 and table2, and a second partition column contains partition1 through partition5\.
+If the schemas for `table1` and `table2` are similar, and a single data store is defined in the crawler with **Include path** `s3://bucket01/folder1/`, the crawler creates a single table with two partition columns\.
+One partition column contains `table1` and `table2`, and a second partition column contains `partition1` through `partition5`\.
 To create two separate tables, define the crawler with two data stores\.
 In this example, define the first **Include path** as `s3://bucket01/folder1/table1/` and the second as `s3://bucket01/folder1/table2`\.

 **Note**
-In Athena, each table corresponds to an Amazon S3 prefix with all the objects in it\.
+In Amazon Athena, each table corresponds to an Amazon S3 prefix with all the objects in it\.
 If objects have different schemas, Athena does not recognize different objects within the same prefix as separate tables\.
 This can happen if a crawler creates multiple tables from the same Amazon S3 prefix\.
 This might lead to queries in Athena that return zero results\.
 For Athena to properly recognize and query tables, create the crawler with a separate **Include path** for each different table schema in the Amazon S3 folder structure\.
 For more information, see [Best Practices When Using Athena with AWS Glue](http://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html)\.